wiltonlazary/korlibs/README.md

 [![](/logos/128/jtransc.png)](http://github.com/jtransc/jtransc)

 Convert your kotlin code to several platforms and languages.
-KOR* is designed to work with jtransc.
+KORLIBS are designed to work with jtransc.

-**Note:** KOR* will also work with direct Kotlin targets including Kotlin-JS, and Kotlin-Native if it ends being available.
+**Note:** Soywiz's KORLIBS will also work with direct Kotlin targets including Kotlin-JS, and Kotlin-Native if it ends being available.

 ## [korio - I/O](http://github.com/soywiz/korio)

 [![](/logos/128/korio.png)](http://github.com/soywiz/korio)

 Event Loop + Asynchronous I/O + Network + WebSockets + VFS + Utilities + Serialization + vertx integration.
-This is the core library all other KOR* libraries use.
+This is the core library all other Soywiz's KORLIBS libraries use.

 Intended for **backend** and **frontend**.